GET ACTIVE

 If you do something so that something negative does not happen in the future, that is a prevention.
 Our project is also a prevention because together with some students, we develop ideas on how we could treat each other better in the future.

-An important topic in the surveys is: What does the social network at your school look like, that is, who spends time with whom, who influences each other?
+An important topic in the surveys is: What does the social network at your school look like, i.e. who spends time with whom, who influences each other?
 For example: Lisa and Tom are friends and spend a lot of time together.
-Lisa is also friend with Selin from the parallel class, but Tom doesn’t know her well.
+Lisa is also friends with Selin from the parallel class, but she doesn’t know Tom very well.

-By analyzing your answers, we can see who is involved with whom and how much.
-It is very important: the other classmates cannot see which pupils you have selected.
+When we evaluate your answers, we can see who has how much to do with whom.
+It is very important that the other classmates cannot see which people you have chosen.

-In a school, everyone is somehow connected.
+In a school, everyone is connected somehow.
 In such a social network, all of you are important.
-In grades 7 to 9, however, we take a very close look: Through your data, we can indirectly identify who is particularly important to YOU in this network and invite these students to take part in the prevention.
-Then we would like to talk to them about the topics that are important to all of you and thus affect the entire network.
+Through your data, we can indirectly recognize who is particularly important to YOU in this network and invite these students to participate in prevention.
+We then want to talk to them about the topics that are important to all of you and therefore affect the whole network.

 Do you have questions?